 ~ Stonebridge Art Guide

-Ms. Hansen's goal in art is to have fun.
+The goal of art at HCA is to have fun.
 Yes, we will learn principles and elements of art.
 The atmosphere is active, interactive, and educational.
 At the lower elementary level (Pre-K through 2nd grade), the goal is to learn technique and process.
 Moving to the upper elementary grades (3rd - 6th grade), students take those skills and apply them to their own creative process.
 At the junior high and senior high level, independence is our goal as artists.
 Assignments allow for personal interpretation within the boundaries of HCA's biblical worldview.

 The yearbook course has been designed to provide students with the journalism skills and the ability to apply those skills to the actual production of the yearbook.
 Units of study include teamwork, responsibility, brainstorming, content, coverage, concept, reporting, writing, headlines, captions, editing, photography, typography, design, graphics, nances, yearbook campaigns, advertising and distribution.
 Actual work results in the current volume of the school’s yearbook.
 The publication strives to maintain a tradition of excellence in which the school and the community can take pride.
 Mastery of the goals and objectives fully verse staff members in all areas of publication production and students should be able to pursue journalism with a strong background either in their advanced studies or in a career.